whitecell-dev/AXIS/README.md

 ```
 ⚠️ NO INSTALL NEEDED ⚠️
 1. Copy this entire message
+2. Copy paste the core.py script thats inside of the calyx directory
-2. Paste it into a new ChatGPT chat
+3. Paste it into a new ChatGPT chat
-3. Press enter
+4. Press enter
-4. curl the API that appears
+5. curl the API that appears

 # 🧪 Output You’ll Get Back (Example)